scvc-ngo/scvc-doc/IndoorGames.md

 ## Skill Requirement

-To meet the requirement of each level, you must meet these criterias:
+To meet the minimal requirement of each level, you must meet these criterias:
 - Can meet all the requirements of the previous level.
 - Can consistently perform each item of the corresponding level.
 - In the game of corresponding level with Coed net height,